The process of buying a home for the first time can be overwhelming. Let me help you. Contact me and I'll make sure you're a empowered buyer.

 The Escrow Holder Will:

-• Request title research
+• Request title inquiry

-• Meet the bank's standards as noted in the escrow agreement
+• Comply with the bank's requirements as outlined in the escrow agreement

-• Prorate interest, insurance, tax and other payments according to guidelines
+• Prorate insurance, tax, interest and other payments according to guidelines

 • Obtain title insurance policy

-• Close escrow when all terms of agreement of seller and buyer are complete
+• Close escrow when all terms of agreement of seller and buyer have been finished

-• Disburse monies and finalize instructions
+• Disburse monies and finish instructions

 The Escrow Holder Won't: